overture-stack/SONG/docs/02-Reference/04-data-model-management.md

 The schema for each analysis type consists of two components:

 1. **Base Schema**: A minimal set of essential fields required for all analyses:
-   - `studyId` — the study the analysis belongs to
+   - `studyId`: the study the analysis belongs to
-   - `analysisType` — the analysis type used to validate the submission
+   - `analysisType`: the analysis type used to validate the submission
-   - `files` — the file(s) the analysis describes
+   - `files`: the file(s) the analysis describes

 2. **Dynamic schema**: A flexible component that Song administrators can configure and upload to define specific analysis types.